-As of December 31, 2019, the assessment of the income tax returns of the Company and its subsidiaries is as follows:
+As of December 31, 2020, the assessment of the income tax returns of the Company and its subsidiaries is as follows:

-The assessment of income tax returns The Company Assessed and approved up to 2017
+The Company The assessment of income tax returns Assessed and approved up to 2018 ------------- --

 The Company and the tax authority could not agree on the goodwill amortization in the Company's income tax returns from 2010 to 2015.
 The Company filed for administrative relief and has paid half of the taxable amount pursuant to relevant regulations.
 The unpaid amounts have been recognized as liabilities.
 The tax authority requested relevant competent authorities to prohibit land transfer registration or creation of other rights concerning certain pieces of land.
-The carrying amounts of restricted land amounted to \$18,724 thousand and \$46,342 thousand as of December 31, 2019 and 2018.
+The carrying amounts of restricted land amounted to both \$18,724 thousand as of December 31, 2020 and 2019.
 The Company retained attorneys to work on the case and the Company's operations, finances and business remained normal and were not affected by the case.

-(23) Earnings per share
+(24) Earnings per share